ostap/comp/README.md

   * `== != =~` - [not] equal, regular expression match
   * `&& ||` - logical and, logical or

-for example, the following expressions:
+For example, the following expressions:

     "2.14" + 1
     8 / 2